THE POWER OF FOCUS

 Focus comes with blindness.
 Once you are fixed on a thing, there are things you cannot see again.
 If your phone is a distraction, get a timing that you respond to chats and messages.
 Social Media has made our lives accessible at any time.
 Do not let it hijack your focus.

 Focus when studying.
-If need be, get the hard copy of the Bible for serious study.
+If need be, get a hard copy of the Bible for serious study.
 Do not let technology lead to spiritual malnutrition.
 Focus at work.
 Let nothing steal that focus.
 Stay on it.

 Have a plan for your day.
 Have a plan for your home.
 Have a plan for your career.
 The best place to get it is through fellowship.
 Fellowship takes focus also.